heygrady/blog/src/pages/2017-07-12-starting-projects/index.md

 **Note:** I had to downgrade `eslint` (`yarn upgrade eslint@~4.1.1`) because of [a different issue](https://github.com/eslint/eslint/issues/8908)

 ## Configure babel
-Above we're grabbing some configuration from the rect-redux-starter-kit, which is for building web applications.
+Above we're grabbing some configuration files from the react-redux-starter-kit, which is for building web applications.
 We want to build a web package (like redux).
 So we need to borrow our build environment from somewhere else, namely redux.

 ### Create babel boilerplate files
 It easiest to just grab the [`.babelrc`](https://raw.githubusercontent.com/reactjs/redux/master/.babelrc) directly from redux.